fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

   - tpp
 headline: 'The TPP isn''t ''free trade,'' it''s corruption. '
 petition_title: Call out the TPP for corruption.
-search_description: >-
+search_description: The
-  The TPP takes power away from you and hands it to multinational corporations.
-  That’s not “free trade,” that’s corruption.
 twittertext: >-
-  The TPP takes power away from you and hands it to multinational corporations.
+  The TPP takes power away from you and hands it to big multinationals.
 That’s not “free trade,” that’s corruption.
 social_title: 'The most corrupt deal in political history. '
 social_description: >-
   This is what happens when you let lobbyists secretly write the rules for 40%